gmoniava/react-projects/README.md

 # react-projects

-Different react projects, organized as separate components (see the `Projects` folder), mainly for learning purposes.
+Relativelty small react projects, mainly for learning purposes, organized as separate components (see the `Projects` folder).
 Some of them use `styled-components`.